joubertredrat/devbox/readme.md

 ## Purpose

-This project provides a easy and fast way to run development environments using docker for your project or tests, instead installing these locally in your machine.
+This project provides a easy and fast way to run common services for development environments using docker. for your project or tests, instead installing these locally in your machine.
 Using this, you can run anyone [services](#services-provided) listed below with web interfaces to manage them.

 <p align="center"><a href="./terminal.gif?raw=true"><img alt="Terminal" src="./terminal.gif?raw=true" /></a></p>